hlotvonen/glyph-drawing-club-blog/src/posts/2024-12-17-the-origins-of-DEL-and-its-legacy-in-ascii-art.md

     <figcaption>Comparison between ASCII (standard) and Amiga TOPAZ (font) </figcaption>
 </figure>

 These questions kept bugging me, so I wanted to get to the bottom of understanding the reasons for <span class="amiga-inline">⌂</span> existance in Amiga's Topaz at the code point 0x7F.
-I wanted to know: **what is 0x7F, and why does it look like it does?** Because I'm mainly interested in the typographic and artistic application of the character set in making Amiga ASCII art, I also wanted to know: **what is the creative potential of <span class="amiga-inline">⌂</span> in Amiga ASCII art**?
+I wanted to know: **what is 0x7F, and why does it look like it does?** Because I'm mainly interested in the typographic and artistic application of Topaz in making Amiga ASCII art, I also wanted to know: **what is the creative potential of <span class="amiga-inline">⌂</span> in Amiga ASCII art**?

-## What is 0x7F?
+## What is DEL?

-What even is 0x7F?
+What even is DEL?
 Why does it exist?
 What is its purpose?

 Aivosto's comprehensive article on [Control characters in ASCII and Unicode](https://www.aivosto.com/articles/control-characters.html#DEL) defines it as follows: